Attention Arizona Space Grant Students

 All meals will be provided and dietary restrictions will be adhered to.
 Participants will receive 3 meals per day plus snacks and beverages.
 Please feel free to bring your own snacks as needed.

-3) Reach out to a reference and ask them to submit a letter of support on your behalf to PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4=.
-Details on what should be included in your letter of support can be found here (PDF Download).
+- Reach out to a reference and ask them to submit a letter of support (PDF) on your behalf to PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4=.
+Details on what should be included in your letter of support can be found on the Letter of Support Instructions (PDF).

 All application materials outlined above must be received by (TBD) at 11:59pm MST.